AIR-THU/Asyncdriver-Tensorrt/README.md

 > **Note for NVIDIA Jetson Orin (ARM64):**
 >
-> Due to limited support for LoRA fine-tuning in JetPack 5.1.2, it is recommended to **export the ONNX model on an x86 host machine** and then transfer the exported model to the Orin device.
+> Due to limited support for LoRA fine-tuning in JetPack 5.1.2, it is recommended to **export the ONNX model on an x86 host machine** and then transfer the exported model to the NVIDIA Jetson Orin device.
 >
 > Once transferred, you can then generate the TensorRT engine by the steps above.

 #### LLaMA Inference Performance on NVIDIA Jetson AGX Orin

-The following table presents the inference latency of the LoRA-finetuned LLaMA component used in **AsyncDriver**, tested on **NVIDIA Jetson AGX Orin** under **performance mode**.
+The following table presents the inference latency of the LoRA-finetuned LLaMA component used in **AsyncDriver**, tested on NVIDIA **Jetson AGX Orin** under **mode_50W** power mode.
 The comparison includes different inference backends and precision settings.

 | Inference Backend           | Time (s) |
 |-----------------------------|---------:|